 (Amd) 43.1.1 Operations involving the spray application of flammable and combustible materials shall comply with the provisions of the CSFSC, SBC, NFPA 33, Standard for Spray Application Using Flammable or Combustible Materials, and section 43.1 of this code.

-Chapter 45 Combustible Fibers
+Combustible Fibers

-(Del) 45.7 Storage of Hay, Straw, and Other Similar Agricultural Products.
+- (Del) 45.2.2 Delete section. - (Del) 45.7 Storage of Hay, Straw, and Other Similar Agricultural Products.
 Delete section.

 Commercial Cooking Equipment